 In 1968 I worked as an assistant for Emmanuel Cooper in his Westbourne Grove pottery in London.
 Here I started to throw on his kick wheel and did lots of theoretical work on glaze calculation.

 At this time Emmanuel, together with Eileen Lewenstein, launched Ceramic Review magazine.
 As Sally Doe, I typed the first issues on my small manual typewriter.
-Forty years later, in 2019, the magazine has celebrated its 300th edition.
+Forty years later, in 2019, the magazine celebrated its 300th edition.

 In 1970 I was an assistant to Michael Leach, son of Bernard, at his Yelland Pottery in North Devon.